osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-Conflicts appear if the local version and the version stored in the cloud do not match.
-In this case, you can replace the data in the cloud with local changes or download the stored data to the device from the cloud.
-The resolved conflicts are removed from the list after processing, which usually does not take long.
+*Conflicts* occur when the Local version and the version stored in the Cloud do not match.
+- In this case, you can replace the data in the Cloud with Local changes or download the stored data to the device from the Cloud.
-Tapping Conflicts displays information about the local and cloud versions in sync.
-You can choose to upload or download.
+- The resolved conflicts are removed from the list after processing, which usually does not take much time.
+- When you tap the selected file in the Conflicts folder, information about the Local and Cloud versions being synchronized is displayed.
+This information shows when the file was modified and when it was uploaded.
+- The actions **Upload local version** or **Download cloud version** are available to you.